xyproto/algernon/README.md

 ##### Run Algernon in "dev" mode

-This enables debug mode, uses the internal Bolt database, uses regular HTTP instead of HTTPS+HTTP/2 and enables caching for all files except: Pongo2, Amber, Lua, Sass, GCSS, Markdown and JSX.
+This enables debug mode, uses the internal Bolt database, uses regular HTTP instead of HTTPS+HTTP/2 and enables caching for all files except: Pongo2, Amber, Lua, Teal, Sass, GCSS, Markdown and JSX.

 * `algernon -e`